 These same prefixes are used whether you have meters, grams, liters, watts, bytes, or whatever.
 Each unit (such as millimeter, centimeter, decimeter, meter, etc.) differs from the neighboring ones by a factor of ten.

-We do simple conversions between measuring units considering what the prefix actually means.
-For example, since "centi" means hundredth, then 8 cm means 8 hundredths of a meter, or 0.08 m.
+I show you how to convert from a unit with a prefix to a basic unit, using the meaning of the prefix.
+For example, since "centi" means "a hundredth", then 8 cm means 8 hundredths of a meter, or 0.08 m.

-I then show a handy table that is similar to place value table or chart, which we can use to easily convert units.
-You simply write the digits of the quantity in the right places, and then you read the quantity in different places to convert it.
+This table or chart is similar to the place value table or chart, and we can use it to easily convert metric measurement units.
+Simply write the digits of the quantity in the right place in the chart, and then READ the quantity in a different place to convert it.
 It makes measuring unit conversions just really easy!